jrladd/networks/assignments/create-visualization.md

 - Turn in your assignment via Sakai.
 - For your written explanation, submit a PDF that has your name, the date, your wordcount, and the citation for the dataset you used at the top.
 (You can find citations on Newman's website.)
-- If you created a static visualization, you should submit an image file on Sakai.
-If you create a dynamic visualization, you should submit a stable link to your visualization.
+- For your static visualization, you should submit an image file on Sakai.
+For your dynamic visualization, you should submit a Jupyter HTML export or another file with your visualization in it.
 It is your responsibility to make sure that your network is complete and viewable by the deadline.
 - Explanation should be 2-3 paragraphs, about 300-400 words.